OregonStateMarsRover/hw12/README.md

 Commercial parts
 -------------------
-Parts that aren't custom built (motors, sensors, motor controllers, etc) should be in documents/ These will be further organized by folder.
+Parts that aren't custom built (motors, sensors, motor controllers, etc) should be in documents.
-Since
+These will be further organized by folder.

 Currently there are some issues
 ------------------